lebiru/Lebiru.FileService/README.md

   - Rename files while preserving file extension and ownership
   - See remaining time before file expiry
   - Automatic cleanup of expired files
+  - Share files easily by copying view links to clipboard
   - Monitor file operations through Hangfire dashboard at `/hangfire`
   - "Delete All Files" feature for admins with proper cleanup of all related data
+  - View text files directly in browser with syntax highlighting and line numbers
 - **User Interface**:
   - Permanent sidebar navigation for quick access to all app features
   - Image previews for supported formats (PNG, JPG, GIF, BMP)